Yakpak55/Yakpak55/README.md

 ## What You'll Find Here

-On this GitHub profile, you'll find a variety of my projects and HWs that I've been working on.
+On this GitHub profile, you'll find a variety of my projects and HWs that I've worked on.
 These projects showcase my skills in:
 - Backend Java development
 - Web development
 - Network configuration